BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 6. Switch back to the **Windows Admin Center tab** and click on **Windows Admin Center** in the top-left corner to return to the home page.

     ![Confirm Azure AD app permissions in Windows Admin Center](./media/wac_admin.png "Confirm Azure AD app permissions in Windows Admin Center")
-    You'll notice that multiple servers are already under management of Windows Admin Center.
+    You'll notice that multiple servers are already under the management of the Windows Admin Center.

 ## [OPTIONAL] Task 5: Apply the latest updates to the Azure Stack HCI Cluster

-> **``NOTE``** Before proceeding, take into account this step takes more then 1 hour.
+> **``NOTE``** Before proceeding, take into account this step takes more than 1 hour.
 It may also fail if the Hands-on environment is configured to small.

 1. Open **Windows Admin Center** on the **AdminCenter** VM.
 On the top left click on **All connections** and click on your previously deployed cluster, **hciboxcluster.jumpstart.local**